Fertilizer: History

 The 1910s and 1920s witnessed the rise of the Haber process and the Ostwald process.
-The Haber process produces ammonia (NH_{3}) from methane (CH_{4}) (natural gas) gas and molecular nitrogen (N_{2}) from the air.
+The Haber process produces ammonia (NH_{3}) from methane (CH_{4}) (natural gas) and molecular nitrogen (N_{2}) from the air.
 The ammonia from the Haber process is then partially converted into nitric acid (HNO_{3}) in the Ostwald process.
 It is estimated that a third of annual global food production uses ammonia from the Haber–Bosch process and that this supports nearly half the world's population.
 After World War II, nitrogen production plants that had ramped up for wartime bomb manufacturing were pivoted towards agricultural uses.
-The use of synthetic nitrogen fertilizers has increased steadily over the last 50 years, rising almost 20-fold to the current rate of 100 million tonnes of nitrogen per year.
+The use of synthetic nitrogen fertilizers has increased steadily over the last 50 years of the 20th century, rising almost 20-fold to a rate of 100 million tonnes of nitrogen per year in 2003.

 The development of synthetic nitrogen fertilizers has significantly supported global population growth.
 It has been estimated that almost half the people on the Earth are currently fed due to synthetic nitrogen fertilizer use.
-The use of phosphate fertilizers has also increased from 9 million tonnes per year in 1960 to 40 million tonnes per year in 2000.
+The use of phosphate fertilizers has also increased from 9 million tonnes per year in 1960 to 40 million tonnes per year in 2000, but future phosphorus fertilizer availability is now a critical issue.

 Agricultural use of inorganic fertilizers in 2021 was 195 million tonnes of nutrients, of which 56% was nitrogen.
 Asia represented 53% of the world's total agricultural use of inorganic fertilizers in 2021, followed by the Americas (29%), Europe (12%), Africa (4%) and Oceania (2%).
 This ranking of the regions is the same for all nutrients.
 The main users of inorganic fertilizers are, in descending order, China, India, Brazil, and the United States of America (see Table 15), with China the largest user of each nutrient.
+Agricultural use of inorganic fertilizers in 2023 was 190 million tonnes of nutrients, of which 112 million tonnes (58%) was nitrogen.

 A maize crop yielding 6–9 tonnes of grain per hectare requires 31–50 kg of phosphate fertilizer to be applied; soybean crops require about half, 20–25 kg per hectare.
 Yara International is the world's largest producer of nitrogen-based fertilizers.